sbissantz/rarp/git.md

 ## Test

-Now it's time to testify that GitHub knows who you are.
-Once more, if you remember the `ssh.md` story its like testing that Stacy gave you the correct number.
+Time to testify that GitHub knows who you are.
+Remember the Clemens Stacy love story in `ssh.md`?
+Scene 3: Robert makes sure Stacy gave him the correct number.
 So let's write her a short message.
-For those of you, who don't know the romantic story -- think of the following step as the Saturday night club bouncer test: Do you gain access to the party?
+Note: For those of you, who don't know their romantic story -- think of the following step as the Saturday night club bouncer test: Do you gain access to the party (GitHub knows you)?

 ```
 ssh -T git@github.com